John Bishop Putnam

 John Bishop Putnam (July 17, 1849 – October 7, 1915) was treasurer and a director of the book publishing firm founded by his father, G.P.
 Putnam & Sons.
-He was the father-in-law of Amelia Earhart, being the father of her husband, George P. Putnam.
+He was the father of George P. Putnam, who married Amelia Earhart.

 Biography

 He was born in Staten Island, New York on July 17, 1849 to George Palmer and Mrs. Victorine Haven Putnam, a year after his father founded the firm.
 He was educated at Clark and Fanning's Collegiate Institute and the Pennsylvania Agricultural College.
 Before entering the family business in 1868, he traveled extensively in Europe and Japan.
 In 1874, he established a book printing and manufacturing office, operating initially out of newly leased premises at 182 Fifth Avenue.
 Originally, a part of G.P.
 Putnam & Sons, it later became a separate division called the Knickerbocker Press.
 In 1889 it relocated to a new building in New Rochelle, New York, the Knickerbocker Press Building.